fivequarters/fusebit.io/src/_blog/_posts/everyauth-google-calendar.md

 npm i mustache-express
 ```

 Create a new `index.js` file, which includes all the dependencies and sets up your express app.
-You can use the provided file from the repo above (recommended) or scaffold a new one using `npx express-generator’ to start from scratch.
+You can use the provided file from the repo above (recommended) or scaffold a new one using `npx express-generator` to start from scratch.

 ## Sign-In Flow

+> EveryAuth handles authentication and authorization for you, all you need to do is point your users to it and the installation flow kicks off automatically.

 The first screen that users will see is the Sign In page, this is where they will use their Google Account and authorize your app to access their calendar.

-EveryAuth handles authentication and authorization for you, all you need to do is point your users to it and the installation flow kicks off automatically.
 Let's add this first route to your express app, the landing page.

 ![Sign In Landing Page with-shadow](blog-everyauth-gcal-signin.png "Sign In Landing Page")

-> If you haven’t already, you **need** to configure EveryAuth in your development environment first.
-You can follow the [getting started](https://github.com/fusebit/everyauth-express#getting-started) guide from the EveryAuth GitHub Repository.
-Remember to set the appropriate scopes using `everyauth service set google --scope https://www.googleapis.com/auth/calendar`

 When a user visits, generate a new UUID  as an identifier and pass it along to the `index` template.
 This is also really useful because it enables multiple users to sign-in through your app.
 You may choose to replace this with an identifier that is unique to your app.